 Many early childhood teachers enjoy the security of full health care coverage for themselves and their families.
 Many organizations that employ early childhood educators also offer retirement packages.

-As an educator, you will be able to take advantage of the Hero Home Program™.
+As an educator, you will be able to take advantage of the Hero Home Program.
 This program helps make homeownership more affordable by enabling first responders, military, and educators across the board to receive discounts on mortgage rates, grants for down payments, and more.
 They also help you find discounted rates on various services such as insurance, movers, cleaners, inspectors, and more.
-You can contact them here.